Skip to main content

 The setup script checks for Docker, Docker Compose, Git, and OpenSSL and installs any that are missing before proceeding.

 The installer script is the fastest path to a running Nora instance.
-It handles dependency checks, secret generation, access mode configuration, optional admin account creation, and stack startup in one interactive pass.
+It handles dependency checks, secret generation, access mode configuration, optional admin account creation, local port selection, and stack startup in one interactive pass.

 1